ga4gh/data-repository-service-schemas/openapi/tags/ChecksumAddition.md

 ## Validation

-Servers MAY validate that new checksums match the underlying objects, this behaviour is adevrtised in the `validateChecksums` service-info field.
+Servers MAY validate that new checksums match the underlying objects, this behaviour is advertised in the `validateChecksums` service-info field.

 ## Error Responses